 Participation is optional with some costs being shared by both the University and the employee through

 payroll deductions as premium contributions.
 Full-time is defined in the policy "Types of University

 - Semester in which they begin employment - The employee's first official day of work determines the

 semester in which they begin employment.
 The semesters are pre-determined by the Academic Department

 (official first day of class and finals week determine the length of the semester) and the employee's first

 official day of work will fall into one of those pre-determined semesters.

 Tuition remission is provided to benefits-eligible employees at the levels and per the schedules noted herein.

-- Benefits-eligible employees are eligible for tuition remission beginning the semester immediately following
+- a.
+Benefits-eligible employees are eligible for tuition remission beginning the semester immediately following

 the semester in which they begin employment.